petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individuals-dashboard.md

 * [Interests](#interests)
 * [Breakdown](#breakdown)

+To download this dashboard view as a PDF file, click _Download Report_.
+See [downloading reports](../../reference/downloading-reports.md) to learn more.

 ## Current Totals

 The Current Totals panel presents the total number of individuals, known and anonymous, that have been tracked by Analytics Cloud.